nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 - [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) for Microsoft Azure

 {{#> callout type='info' heading="recommandation"}}
 Nuxeo can be deployed on **any Cloud Computing Platform using Kubernetes**.
-The Nuxeo team has a deeper experience with EKS, as [Nuxeo Cloud](https://doc.nuxeo.com/nuxeo-cloud/) relies on a AWS infrastructure, and on GCP to set up our preview environnements.
+The Nuxeo team has a deeper experience with EKS, as [Nuxeo Cloud](https://doc.nuxeo.com/nuxeo-cloud/) relies on a AWS infrastructure, and on GCP to set up our preview environments.
 {{/callout}}

 ### Worker Nodes